Eric Northman: Relationship with Sookie Stackhouse

-In the 13th Sookie Stackhouse novel, Dead Ever After, Eric and Sookie's relationship has crashed and burned.
-Eric is set to officially marry Freyda, the Queen of Oklahoma, and he has been banned from ever seeing Sookie again.
-Also, Sookie has been banned from Fangtasia and Oklahoma.
-In one of the last conversations Eric and Sookie have, he tells her that he was considering making her a vampire even though she never wanted to become one.
-By the end of the novel, Eric is in Oklahoma with his new wife and without either of his progeny.
+In the final novel, Dead Ever After, Eric and Sookie's relationship definitively ends.
+Per his makers wishes, Eric intends to marry Queen Freyda of Oklahoma and is banned from ever seeing Sookie again.
+Sookie is banned from Fangtasia an Oklahoma.
+In one of their last conversations, Eric admits that he considered turning Sookie into a vampire despite her wishes.
+The book concludes with Eric in Oklahoma with his new wife and without his progeny.